Great news! James the Chimney Sweep is available to work in the Orpington, Kent, BR6 area, remember I can help you with any of the following:

 Orpington does have a quirky side and ‘Orpington Man’ is a phrase coined by journalists to describe a typical lower middle class person.
 Chickens bred in the town gained a wider recognition with the speckled, black and buff varieties of Buff Orpington kept by William Cook, in the 1890s, being a particularly noteworthy breed, which were at Tripes Farm in Chelsfield Lane until the 1990s.
 He also bred Buff Orpington ducks.
 A very different product is the Orpington Car, which was a two-seater convertible made by Smith & Milroy Ltd in Wellington Road.
 The 10 horsepower engine impressed motor enthusiasts and the car was brought to the Motor Show in 1920.
 The model could not compete with other cars in mass production and there are no surviving models.

-Orpington is a properly friendly town with a thriving community.
-As a development, it is very well connected to Bromley and to other areas such as Crockenhill and Petts Wood, which is mainly accessed from a route involving Perry Hall Road via Chislehurst Road to Willett Way.
-The A232 cuts through Orpington in the southern part of the residential areas, which are themselves set up around larger roads such as Crofton Lane.
-Broxbourne Road and Mayfield Avenue.
-There’s also Keswick Road, which leads to Broomhill Common, and from there to the High Street in Orpington via Broomhill Road.
-Smaller roads also abound in the vicinity, such as Novar Close; Cyril Road; Oatfield Road; Brookside; Westholme; and Nursery Close.
-Orpington Hospital, supported by the local community, is accessed off Sevenoaks Road.
+Orpington is certainly a friendly town with a busy, cheerful community.
+As a settlement not far from T Wells, it is also very well linked to Bromley and to other areas such as Petts Wood, and also Crockenhill, which is conveniently accessed via a route involving Perry Hall Road to Willett Way, but via Chislehurst Road.
+The A232 goes through Orpington in the southern area of the residential strip, which are themselves set up around larger roads such as Broxbourne Road, Crofton Lane. and Mayfield Avenue.
+Keswick Road also deserves a mention.
+This road, where James often sweeps chimneys when sweeping for residents in Orpington, eventually wends its way to Broomhill Common.
+From that point, the road heads to Orpington High Street via Broomhill Road.
+Many smaller roads also make-up the vicinity, such as Oatfield Road, Novar Close; Westholme; Cyril Road; Brookside; and Nursery Close.
+Orpington Hospital, popular and supported by the local community, is accessed off Sevenoaks Road.

 – James The Chimney Sweep